ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Champig... | INN

-ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Champignon Brands Inc. Investors With Losses to Secure Counsel Before Important June 9 Deadline in First Filed Securities Class Action Commenced by the Firm – SHRMF
+ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Champignon Brands Inc. Investors to Secure Counsel Before Important June 9 Deadline in Securities Class Action – SHRMF

-Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Champignon Brands Inc. between March 27, 2020 and February 17, 2021, inclusive of the important June 9, 2021 lead plaintiff deadline in the securities class action commenced by the firm.
-SO WHAT: If you purchased Champignon securities during the Class Period you may be entitled to compensation without payment of any out of …
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Champignon Brands Inc. between March 27, 2020 and February 17, 2021, inclusive of the important June 9, 2021 lead plaintiff deadline .
+SO WHAT: If you purchased Champignon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee …

-Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Champignon Brands Inc. (OTC: SHRMF) between March 27, 2020 and February 17, 2021, inclusive (the “Class Period”) of the important June 9, 2021 lead plaintiff deadline in the securities class action commenced by the firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Champignon Brands Inc. (OTC: SHRMF) between March 27, 2020 and February 17, 2021, inclusive (the “Class Period”) of the important June 9, 2021 lead plaintiff deadline .

 SO WHAT: If you purchased Champignon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.